 - Cope with separation and losses

 - Repair or strengthen your relationships

 Our specialist counsellors are friendly, non-judgmental and supportive.
 We are also specially trained to respond to the below issues.

 We provide specialist counselling to people who have concerns or difficulties which are primarily sexual in nature.

 We support children, young people and adults who have survived child sexual abuse.
 The survivor’s partner, carers, and family members can also access the service.
 Priority groups are children, young people and parents-to-be.
 See Child Sexual Abuse Counselling for more information.

 We provide counselling, information, referral and links to other support services for women, men, couples and families who have been affected by domestic and/or family violence.
 We also provide counselling for those wishing to address their violent behaviour and its affect on themselves and their relationships.

 We provide counselling to people who are thinking about separation, are currently going through a separation, or have already separated.
 More information about our services related to separation can be found here.

 Blood Borne Viruses

-Our MOSAIC Blood Borne Viruses Support Services assists people affected by blood borne viruses, such as HIV or hepatitis C, including the family, friend and carers of people who live with illness.
+Our MOSAIC Blood Borne Viruses Support Services assists people affected by blood-borne viruses, such as HIV or hepatitis C, including the family, friends and carers of people who live with illness.